slurpy-films/probescript/readme.md

 ```

 ## Basic Syntax
 probescript uses curly brace syntax and optional semicolons.
 It uses var for variable declarations, fn for function declarations, class for class declarations, and probe for probe declarations.
-If and while statments are done in the C-like way like this:
+If and while statements are done in the C-like way like this:
 ```probe
 if (condition) {
     // body